arkaan27/Prediction_Churn/README.md

 Install dependencies in the environment.yml file, ideally in a new conda environment by running

-`$ conda env create -f environment`
+`$ conda env create -f environment.yml`

+If this does not work, run the following commands in the terminal:

+`pip install shap`

+`pip install joblib`

+`pip install sklearn`

+`pip install scikit-learn`

+`pip install ipython`

 This will create a new conda environment named predict_churn, unless you change the name of the environment by adjusting the first line of environment.yml
 2. Run churn_library.py

-To preprocess the raw data, conduct eda on that data, train the models, and export model results run the following from the command line:
+To preprocess the raw data, conduct exploratory data analysis on that data, train the models, and export model results run the following from the command line:

 `$ python churn_library.py`